Maritime Law in Singapore

 - - the Maritime Labor Convention Act.

 Singapore is also a signatory member of various international conventions such as the Maritime Labor Convention of 2006 and the Convention on the International Maritime Organization of 1948.
+Maritime industry also benefits from special rules on wills in Singapore.

 Our lawyers in Singapore can provide information about all international conventions the city-state is a signatory member of.